 the right course for them.
 The placement test can be taken anywhere, anytime of the year on-line.

 Students can take the test once per semester only.
 Results from this test cannot be used to pass any college language requirement or to be exempted from that

 requirement.
 For exemption in Korean, you must take the Korean exemption test.
 Students who wish to be exempted from the Cornell language requirement should

-*All students who wish to take a Japanese course are required to take a placement test to determine the right course for them.
+*All students with any knowledge of Japanese are required to take a placement test to determine the right course for them.

 Contact Information: It is recommended that e-mail be used to contact the

 appropriate faculty member to set up an appointment for testing in the

 languages listed below.